 - Enrollment is consistent with the planned number of participants described in the IRB-approved study.

 - Any participant withdrawals suggest any problems with study conduct.

 - Continuing review of prisoner research must meet the following criteria as appropriate.

-- In the case of federally funded prisoner research, the IRB prisoner representative must be one of the designated reviewers for that study unless the study is permanently closed to enrollment and open solely for data analysis.
+- In the case of federally funded prisoner research, the IRB prisoner representative must be one of the designated reviewers for that study unless the study is permanently closed to enrollment and open solely for data or biospecimen analysis.
 This applies to both convened and expedited reviews.

 - In non-federally funded research, if it is known that a prisoner will be involved but only incidentally in the research (e.g. an observational study involving participants with cancer not directed at the prison population), a prisoner representative need not be present at a convened meeting or one of the designated reviewers for that study.

 - The prisoner representative may serve as a consultant for the review of non-federally funded prisoner research at the discretion of the designated reviewer or IRB.

 Revised: March 1, 2012

 Revision Date: May 31, 2017

 Revision Date: April 26, 2018